ExplicITConsulting/ExplicITConsulting.github.io/open-source/set-outlooksignatures.md

 - What is the added value of using email as an additional marketing channel?
 - Does the new software cost less than the effort we want to save users?

 While the first two are difficult to calculate and very individual, the last question is easier to answer.
-Let's assume that an average employee costs 50,000 EUR per year from the employer's point of view (including all taxes, social security, etc.) for 1,800 hours of work.
-This gives costs of 0.47 EUR for each minute of employee work.
+Let's assume that an average employee costs 50,000 € per year from the employer's point of view (including all taxes, social security, etc.) for 1,800 hours of work.
+This gives costs of 0.47 € for each minute of employee work.

 Other parameters we need are:
 - How many times a year do parameters relevant to signatures change (corporate design, job title, logos, marketing banners, etc.)?